Load Balancer Controller Installation¶

 The controller doesn't receive security updates automatically.
 You need to manually upgrade to a newer version when it becomes available.

-This can be done using helm upgrade
+You can upgrade using helm upgrade

 or another strategy to manage the controller deployment.